 |Bluebirds||Mrs Boardman||Mrs Boardman||Mrs McMillan||Mrs Boardman||Mrs Boardman|

 Our Foundation Stage Curriculum

 Children develop quickly in the early years, and early years practitioners aim to do all they can to help children have the best possible start in life.
-Children have a right, identified in the United Nations Convention on the Rights of the Child, to provision which enables them to develop their personalities, talents and abilities irrespective of ethnicity, culture or religion, home language, family background, learning difficulties, disabilities or gender.
+It is identified in the United Nations Convention on the Rights of the Child, that children have a right to provision which enables them to develop their personalities, talents and abilities irrespective of ethnicity, culture or religion, home language, family background, learning difficulties, disabilities or gender.
 This guidance helps adults to understand and support each individual child’s development pathway.
 Other guidance is provided at www.foundationyears.org.uk.
 The EYFS statutory framework is available on the Foundation Years website as well as the Department for Education website: www.education.gov.uk/publications.
 The basis of our curriculum is Development Matters, which identifies the ages and stages of a child’s development and allows us to plan activities which match the pupils’ needs and interests.
 At Stanton Road, we plan topics which are lively, fun and engaging so that our children can develop socially, emotionally and academically through a combination of adult led and child initiated independent tasks.
 We encourage our children to be creative thinkers and problems solvers who apply their natural curiosity about the world around them.

 To view the Development Matters Document, please click on the link below: